cibotech/scalastan/README.md

 The Model
 ---------
-The model is encoded by extending the `Model` class.
+The model is expressed by extending the `StanModel` class.
 The body of this class supports a DSL to describe the model.

 #### Local Declarations
-Local values can be declared using the `local` function, which behaves like the `data` and `parameter` functions, but is only available within the `Model` DSL (and other code DSLs), for example:
+Local values can be declared using the `local` function, which behaves like the `data` and `parameter` functions, but is only available within the `StanModel` DSL, for example:
 ```scala
 val z = local(real())
 ```